EcoNet-NZ/inaturalist-to-cams/USER_GUIDE.md

 If you're not familiar with adding observations to iNaturalist see [this guide](https://www.inaturalist.org/pages/add-an-observation-nz).

-Please check the location of the observation is accurate, and update it if necessary.
+When adding an observation, please check the location of the observation is accurate, and update it if necessary.
 This will help us to find the weed in future.

 **Note**: the mobile app does not currently allow you to add other users' observations to projects.
 You'll need to use the browser version to add other users' observations.